LelsersLasers/HouseOfCards/README.md

 - 0.8.x
-    - Text in top right corner
-        - Make score bigger (and center it?)
-        - Make FPS smaller
     - Better contrast for font on powerups
     - Improve look of text on powerup pick?
     - Fix slight issue of hp and xp text being just a little too low